'A fascinating festival...eclecticism rules'

 Lord Menuhin, Madeleine Mitchell and Red Violin festival on youtube: http://www.youtube.com/watch?v=XXrgx4hmmrk

-Red Violin Limited is delighted to announce the new festival Chairman Michael Beverley DL, former Chairman of Opera North and the Monteverdi Choir and Orchestras.
-He is joined by Stephen Barter and Nicholas Snowman OBE as board members.
-The next Red Violin festival will take place throughout Leeds in early October 2022.
+Red Violin Limited is delighted to announce the next extensive eclectic international festival will take place throughout Leeds in October 2023 over c10 days, as part of the Leeds European City of Culture.
+Chairman Michael Beverley DL, former Chair of Opera North and the Monteverdi Choir and Orchestras is joined by Nicholas Snowman OBE and Stephen Barter as founder board members.

 The Red Violin is the brainchild of internationally acclaimed soloist Madeleine Mitchell, who created the original festival in 1997, celebrating the violin across the arts over 10 days.
 October 2007 saw the return to Cardiff of this highly individual event devoted to 'everything violin'.
 Both major festivals had packed houses and created new audiences, with extensive national media coverage.
 Red Violin featured the fiddle in concerts, exhibitions, films, workshops, talks and an educational programme for all ages, in an inclusive and eclectic festival staged throughout Cardiff in collaboration with St David's Hall, Wales Millennium Centre, BBC National Orchestra of Wales, Chapter Arts, Cardiff University, The Norwegian Church, Live Music Now, Arcata, RSA, Royal Music Colleges in London, Glasgow and Cardiff, Welsh Jazz Society and the BBC.